 Butterflies, because they fly, are a symbol of the astrological element Air and the Swords suit.
 Air represents the realm of the mind, and so we are reminded that this Queen has an active mind, and is able to think for herself.

 The butterfly is also a metaphor for reincarnation, and wisdom gained through many lifetimes.

 Members of the Golden Dawn, such as the poet William B. Yeats, were well versed on the subject of death and rebirth and believed in the wheel of incarnation.
-Yeats, appointed an advisor to Smith on the mystic symbolism to be incorporated into Waite’s new deck, wrote:
+He was an appointed advisor to Smith on the mystic symbolism to be incorporated into the Rider Waite deck.
+He wrote:

 “And wisdom is a butterflyTom O’Roughley by William Butler Yeats

 And not a gloomy bird of prey.”